 I’m just speculating here (I can’t say with 100% authority that distributors are not seeing a return on the investment) but there are definitely clues that the market at large is not adopting e-commerce for electronic part shopping.

 Take the case of one of the leaders in component distribution.
 This company has clearly invested a lot in e-commerce, and has one of the best e-commerce sites in the industry.
 But when you visit the About Page for this particular distributor, you see that while it processes 3.4 million orders a year, it also logs 2 million calls and receives 320,000 faxes.
 So despite a significant investment in e-commerce and a great website, I feel it’s safe to assume that the majority of business is still done the old fashioned way.

 And I’m not surprised.
-The idea of ecommerce is to simplify shopping, and let buyers buy on their own time table.
-But with multiple competing distributors in the space, and no way to mass purchase for a BOM across distributors, manufacturers still have to buy their bill of materials (BOM) part by part.
-At that point, ecommerce isn’t even worth it—might as well send over your standard order via email or call it in.
+The idea of e-commerce is to simplify shopping and let buyers buy on their own time table.
+But with multiple competing distributors in the space and no way to mass purchase for a bill of materials (BOM) across distributors, manufacturers still have to buy their bill of materials (BOM) part by part.
+At that point, e-commerce isn’t even worth it—might as well send over your standard order via email or call it in.